 Wichita (KS) city officials, the owner of the Miami Marlins and Wichita baseball fans gathered Thursday morning for the ceremonial placement of home plate at the new minor league baseball stadium.
 Read more and watch news report here.
 Meanwhile, Scott Sherry of JE Dunn Construction gave an update on the progress of the new ballpark, which is expected to be completed in March of 2020.
 Read more and watch video here.

 Tag Archives: New Orleans Baby Cakes

-The city of Wichita (KS) received three bids to design and build the new ballpark for the relocating New Orleans Baby Cakes (Triple-A, Pacific Coast League).
-Read more here.
+Wichita (KS) officials, along with architecture and construction firms, have unveiled new renderings of a new ballpark that will host the relocating, soon-to-be-renamed New Orleans Baby Cakes (Triple-A, Pacific Coast League).
+Read more and watch video here.

 — kansasdotcom (@kansasdotcom) January 23, 2019

 After a week’s delay, the City Council is ready to play ball with a group to develop Wichita’s new $75 million baseball stadium.
 On Tuesday, the council picked its team: JE Dunn Construction, EBY Construction, Schaefer Johnson Cox Frey Architecture, DLR Group, and Professional Engineering Consultants.
 Read more here.
 View completed demolition here.